andrew/ultimate-awesome/README.md

 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [awesome-infosec](https://github.com/spekulatius/awesome-infosec) - Personal infosec awesome list.
 Highly subjective by nature.
 - [web-stuff](https://github.com/spekulatius/web-stuff) - Web stuff I've discovered and liked.
 My public notes.
+- [Awesome-GithubProfile-README](https://github.com/suryachaitanya0/Awesome-GithubProfile-README) - 🚀 Your beginner GitHubProfile-README Guide.
+A guide to creating an awesome profile-README.
 - [awesome-sytac-training](https://github.com/sytac/awesome-sytac-training) - A list of the best training you can attend.
-- [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-vlms-strawberry](https://github.com/thomasvonwu/awesome-vlms-strawberry) - A collection of VLMs papers, blogs, and projects, with a focus on VLMs in Autonomous Driving and related reasoning techniques.
 - [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [awesome-local-job-boards](https://github.com/tradziej/awesome-local-job-boards) - A curated list of job boards by country.